• Skip to primary navigation

 • This dough makes fantastic chewy peanut butter cookies too.
 Use a large (2 tablespoon) or medium (1½ tablespoon) scoop to make dough balls and bake for about 10 minutes.

-• I use jumbo milk chocolate chips from Whole Foods 365 brand.
+• I use jumbo milk chocolate chips.
 The larger size and creamy flavor are ideal for this recipe.
-I love this brand for their fairly traded, ethically sourced ingredients and high quality products.
-Regular milk chocolate chips can also be used.
+Regular milk chocolate chips, semi-sweet chocolate chips, or dark chocolate chips can also be used.

 • Be sure to reserve some chips for adding on top.
 Though all the chips can be mixed in, the bars look extra delicious with chips scattered across the top.